ToDMA: Large Model-Driven Massive Token Communications for Semantic Multiple Access: Proposed Token-Domain Multiple Access (ToDMA) Framework

 \subsubsection{Tokenization}

 A tokenizer partitions the original data vector ${\bf s}_k$ into little pieces, each belonging to a prescribed finite token alphabet.
+We note that tokenization is a paticular case of source coding.
 Eventually, the signal is mapped to a sequence of indices from this alphabet.
 We use $f(\cdot)$ to represent the tokenizer and $Q$ to represent the size of the {\it token codebook}.
-Therefore, the {\it tokenization} process can be represented by ${\bf B}_k = f({\bf s}_k) \in \{0, 1\}^{Q\times N}$, where the $n$-th column of ${\bf B}_k$, denoted by ${\bf b}_{k,n}$, is a one-hot vector representing the corresponding token.
+Therefore, the {\it tokenization} process can be represented by ${\bf B}_k = f({\bf s}_k) \in \{0, 1\}^{Q\times N}$, where the $n$-th column of ${\bf B}_k$, denoted by ${\bf b}_{k,n}$, is a one-hot vector representing the corresponding token, {with exactly one entry equal to one and all remaining entries equal to zero.}.
 Without loss of generality, the length of the resulting token sequence $N$ is assumed to be the same for all devices.
 Later, we will use $f^{-1}(\cdot)$ to denote the de-tokenization process.